Marketing Leaders: What to Know in Your First 90 Days

 We spoke with global leaders in marketing and identified 4 key areas marketing leaders should focus on in their first 90 days.
 By setting a strong foundation in these areas, marketing leaders can set themselves (and their companies) up for big wins.

-This Blog Features Highlights from Our 2021 Marketing Playbook, A Collection of Advice from CMOs, Directors, and Marketing Leaders.
+This Blog Features Highlights from Your First 90 Days: The New Marketing Leader Playbook, A Collection of Advice from CMOs, Directors, and Marketing Leaders.
 Download the Full Playbook Here.

 4 Essential Areas for Your First 90 Days as a Marketing Leader